Funding

 If you're publishing your own packages and you'd like people using them to know where to send contributions (if they're

-so minded), add the appropriate URL as the funding
+so minded), add the appropriate URL as the funding property in the package file:

 {